akiWagashi/CSAF_Tool/README.md

 # CSAF_Tool

 the tool hope extract resource from CSAF archive(singature : 0x43 0x53 0x41 0x46)
-i don't know how address the engine and i can't guarantee key is same at all games
+i don't know how address the engine and i can't guarantee decrypt key(and aes IV) is same at all games

-tested with : Nanairo * Clip ~Saigo no Stage~
+tested with : Nanairo * Clip \~Saigo no Stage\~

 ## Usage